 ipsetapplication package must be installed.

-In LuCI under Admin → System → Packages , confirm the
+In LuCI under System → Software , in the Download and install package:

-is installed.
-It will not install if the kernel does not support the ipset
+It will not install if the kernel does not support the ipset feature.

 The 18.06 OpenWrt release do not include support for ipset by default, so you will need to install the appropriate packages to use this facility.
 See below for installing ipset using opkg or building a custom image including ipset.

 ipset is great for collecting a large set of IP addresses/networks under one label and then using the label in subsequent rules as a single match criteria for any entry in the ipset.